 We love eating at Walt Disney World.
 We love the food, the atmosphere, the Cast Members, everything.
 There is something about sitting down at one of the restaurants at Disney Springs, within one of the parks, or at a resort that just brings us to a happy, happy place.
 If you are new to Disney, or have not been in a while, Disney offers some of the best food around.
 I’m not talking good for a theme park.
 I’m talking just good.
 There are very few restaurants that we have not tried on Disney property, and there are even fewer meals that we would say that we did not enjoy.
 That is why we were excited to bring you our Sebastian’s Bistro Review.

-One of the newest additions to Disney dining options is Sebastian’s Bistro, which used to formally be Shutters.
-There has been a lot of mixed reviews about Sebastian’s Bistro so we figured on one of our recent trips, since we were already staying at Caribbean Beach Resort that it would be a great opportunity to try this new dining option.
-So if you’re curious about this new restaurant and if you should try it on your next trip then you can check out our Sebastian’s Bistro review right here!
+Sebastian’s Bistro is one of the newest additions to the plethora of dining options at the Walt Disney World Resort .
+There had been a lot of mixed reviews about Sebastian’s Bistro, so we figured on one of our recent trips to Disney, since we were already staying at Disney’s Caribbean Beach Resort, that it would be a great opportunity to try this new Disney dining option.
+So, if you’re curious about this new restaurant, and if you want to know if you should try it on your next trip, then you can check out our review right here!

 Our Sebastian’s Bistro Review

 Sebastian’s Bistro is located at Walt Disney World’s Caribbean Beach Resort, which, before it’s transformation, was formally the restaurant Shutters.
 It is located right behind the main check in area, Old Port Royale.
 It is also attached to the pool bar, Banana Cabana, which is a great place for pre- or post-meal drinks.
 The outdoor décor was very well done, and fit right into the resort theme.
 It looks like the outside of a beach house – a boardwalk, palm trees and pastel colors, but with the addition of your friend Sebastian included in the signage.
 It’s a fun way to welcome you to dinner.